 CRLF is federally threatened species and CDFW species of special concern.
 CRLF is dependent on suitable aquatic, estivation, and upland habitat.
 During periods of wet weather, starting with the first rainfall in late fall, CRLF disperse from their estivation sites to seek suitable breeding habitat.
 Aquatic and breeding habitat is characterized by dense, shrubby, riparian vegetation and deep, still or slow-moving water.
 Breeding occurs between late November and late April.
 CRLF estivates (period of inactivity) during the dry months.
 Upland habitats include areas within 300 feet of aquatic and riparian habitat and that are comprised of grasslands, woodlands, and/or vegetation that provide shelter, forage, and predator avoidance.
 These upland features provide breeding, non-breeding, feeding, and sheltering habitat for juvenile and adult frogs (e.g., shelter, shade, moisture, cooler temperatures, a prey base, foraging opportunities, and areas for predator avoidance).
-Upland habitat can include structural features such as boulders, rocks and organic debris (e.g. downed trees, logs), as well as small mammal burrows and moist leaf litter.9 were observed "throughout (the) south feature" in 2000.10 In addition, Palo Corona Regional Park is periodically surveyed for CRLF.
-From 2013 to 2016, larvae and as many as 15 adult CRLF were detected in Entrance Pond within the park, approximately 1,400 feet northeast of the project site.11 The Carmel River Lagoon also represents breeding habitat for CRLF.12
+Upland habitat can include structural features such as boulders, rocks and organic debris (e.g. downed trees, logs), as well as small mammal burrows and moist leaf litter.

 CRLF has been documented in the immediate vicinity of the project site.
 According to CNDDB, three or more individuals were detected at three sites "between Ribera Road at Calle la Cruz Road and the Water Treatment Plant" in March of 2001.
-This occurrence also notes that CRLF
+This occurrence also notes that CRLF were observed "throughout (the) south feature" in 2000.
+In addition, Palo Corona Regional Park is periodically surveyed for CRLF.
+From 2013 to 2016, larvae and as many as 15 adult CRLF were detected in Entrance Pond within the park, approximately 1,400 feet northeast of the project site.
+The Carmel River Lagoon also represents breeding habitat for CRLF.

-9 U.S. Fish and Wildlife Service.
+&lt;sup>9 U.S. Fish and Wildlife Service.
 2010.
 Endangered and Threatened Wildlife and Plants: Revised Designation of Critical Habitat for California Red-legged Frog; Final Rule.
 Federal Register, Vol. 75, No. 51.
 12815-12959.